Jessicawatsonmiller/Jessicawatsonmiller/README.md

 >Note: this feature is available with `react-scripts@0.2.3` and higher.

 Your project can consume variables declared in your environment as if they were declared locally in your JS files.
-By default you will have `NODE_ENV` defined for you, and any other environment variables starting with `REACT_APP_`.
+By default you will have `NODE_ENV` defined for you, and any other environment variables starting wit `REACT_APP_`.

 **The environment variables are embedded during the build time**.
 Since Create React App produces a static HTML/CSS/JS bundle, it can’t possibly read them at runtime.
 To read them at runtime, you would need to load HTML into memory on the server and replace placeholders in runtime, just like [described here](#injecting-data-from-the-server-into-the-page).
 Alternatively you can rebuild the app on the server anytime you change them.